alexjvr1/VelocityUCL/ATLAS/README.md

 export LD_LIBRARY_PATH=/share/apps/openblas-0.3.6/lib:/share/apps/armadillo-9.100.5/lib64:$LD_LIBRARY_PATH
 ```

-### 03a.0a ATLAS: Find all read groups
+### 04a.0a ATLAS: Find all read groups

 We need to split all the bam files by read group.

-First find all the read groups in each population:
+First find all the read groups in each population.
+Use the [04.0a_FindRGs.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/ATLAS/Scripts/04.0_FindRG.sh)

 ```
 for i in $(ls *mergedReads.bam); do samtools view $i | grep "NC_" | awk -F ":" '{print $1, $2, $3, $4}' |sort |uniq; done